anilpiparaiya/anilpiparaiya/README.md

 - 👩‍💻 I'm a senior undergraduate at Indian Institute of Technology Kanpur and an aspiring Software Engineer.
+- ⚡ Currently trying hands in **Android Development**
+- 👀 I’m  also Interested in exploring fields like Data Science and Machine Learning.
 - 📫 Reach out to me at **anilkumarpiparaiya@gmail.com**
 <!---- :octocat: I am a full-stack developer working with Node.js, Express.js, React.js, and JavaScript.-->
 <!--- 🌱 I’m  also Interested in exploring fields like Data Science and Machine Learning.-->